 Transactions that move the value outside of the blockchain are called off-chain transactions.
 Simply put, these transactions take place outside of the blockchain itself.
 Some methods through which to execute these transactions are either a transfer agreement between the two parties involved or adding a third party that guarantees that the transfer will be honored.

 Compared to their on-chain counterparts, off-chain transactions offer some advantages, like low fees and faster execution.
 They also ensure the complete anonymity of the participants, as the details of the transaction are not publicly broadcasted.
 Both types of transactions are suitable depending on their main use.
 On-chain transactions are ideal for cryptocurrency transfers.
 Off-chain is preferred by some users that bundle multiple transactions of this sort into a single on-chain one, achieving a similar effect.

 Both types of transactions have benefits and drawbacks when it comes to the gaming industry.
 On-chain transactions provide complete transparency, a significant advantage, but can incur higher fees.
 Off-chain transactions might be faster, but they offer less transparency.

-Through the Learn-to-Win series, we aim to offer educational resources on all industry-related topics, so you can fully enjoy your Win.com experience.
-Feel free to deep-dive into other subjects like staking, how crypto wallets work or learn more about NFTs.
+Through the Learn-to-Win series, we aim to offer educational resources on all industry-related topics, so you can fully enjoy your Win.app experience.
+Feel free to deep-dive into other subjects like staking, how crypto wallets work, or learn more about NFTs.
 The more you know, the more you win!